 Preferences and restrictions on agricultural activities:

 Our goal is to preserve the property so the historic buildings aren't demolished and the property isn't developed for other than what the current Rural Residential and Agricultural District zoning allows.
 As a result, we plan to include a covenant in the deed that the owner can't seek a zone change or use the property for anything that isn't authorized by the current Town zoning code for this district.
-The land is between a Town park and residential housing development, but the neighbors are used to and enjoy the farm being there.
-They're not fond of having liquid manure sprayed on the fields, though, which the tenant used this year for the first time and it didn't go over well.
+The land is between a Town park and residential housing development, and the neighbors enjoy the farm being there.
+They're not fond of the odor of liquid manure application to the fields, though, which the tenant used this year for the first time.

 Do you require a farmer who qualifies for agricultural assessment?:

 Are you willing to have the public on the property as a part of the farm business?:

 This property has a lot of history.
 In addition to the ag uses, it's along the Mohawk River and there are indigenous artifacts in the main field.
 The property is on a main thoroughfare and close to potential markets.